Do you treat rat and mice infestations?

 Can I treat a pest infestation myself?

 There is no law that prevents you from taking your own action to deal with pests.
 Indeed early treatment can prevent a problem from becoming a major infestation.
-Traps and poisons are widely available at ironmongers and farm stores and such do-it-yourself action can be quite successful where small numbers of pests are concerned.
-We can offer pest control advice over the telephone.
-Please call Customer Services on 0300 100 1800.
+Traps and poisons are widely available at ironmongers and farm stores and such do it yourself action can be quite successful where small numbers of pests are concerned.
+We can offer pest control advice over the phone, call our Customer Advice and Support Service on 0300 100 1800.

 Do I need to be present when the Pest Control Officer visits?

 Most treatments can be conducted without your presence.
-The Pest Control Officer will telephone only if he needs further details, or needs access to your property.
+The Pest Control Officer will phone only if they need further details, or needs access to your property.
 Following a visit, the officer will leave a card explaining exactly what has been done and if required, when any further visits will take place.